adam-rms/adam-rms/docs/pages/legal.md

 ### Input

-This section of the policy refers to user submitted content, which includes but is not limited to notice board posts, press posts, resolutions & comments.
+This section of the policy refers to user submitted content, which includes but is not limited to assets, notes, projects, etc.

 1. We may, but have no obligation to, monitor, edit or remove content that we determine in our sole discretion are unlawful, offensive, threatening, libelous, defamatory, pornographic, obscene or otherwise objectionable or violates any party's intellectual property or these Terms of Service.
 2. You agree that your comments will not violate the rights of any party, including copyright, trademark, privacy, personality or other personal or proprietary right.
 You further agree that your comments will not contain libelous or otherwise unlawful, abusive or obscene material, or contain any computer virus or other malware that could in any way affect the operation of the Service or any related website.
 You may not use a false e-mail address, pretend to be someone other than yourself, or otherwise mislead us or third-parties as to the origin of any comments as this constitutes statutory fraud.
 You are solely responsible for any comments you make and their accuracy.
 We take no responsibility and assume no liability for any comments posted by you or any third-party.